damonbinder/damonbinder.github.io/research/index.md

 ## PhD

 In my PhD I studied conformal field theories.
 These are a special class of quantum field theories that arise in the study of phase transitions, string theory and particle physics.
-My dissertation is titled *N=6 Superconformal Field Theories*, and studies conformal field theories in three spacetime dimensions with extended supersymmetry.
+My dissertation, titled *N=6 Superconformal Field Theories*, and studies conformal field theories in three spacetime dimensions with extended supersymmetry.
 You can read it [here](https://physics.princeton.edu/archives/theses/lib/upload/Damon_Binder_thesis.pdf).
 My advisor was Silviu Pufu, who is a member of the [bootstrap collaboration](https://bootstrapcollaboration.com/).

 ### Publications